-This may sound like science fiction but some scientists believe that if we don’t act soon to curb climate change, we could be heading towards a situation resembling the world ravaged by drought and hardship portrayed in the dystopian film Mad Max: Fury Road.
+This may sound like science fiction but some scientists say if we don’t act soon to curb climate change, we could be heading towards a situation resembling the world ravaged by drought and hardship seen in the futuristic film “Mad Max: Fury Road”.

-The easiest and best solution is to stop eating animals.
+The global demand for animal foods will continue to rise unless governments actively promote changing the diet.
+There is a clear need for a strategic, integrated approach to agriculture, forestry and other policies linked to how we use the planet’s natural resources.
+The best solution is to stop eating animals.
 A global switch to diets that rely less on meat and more on fruit and vegetables could save eight million lives by 2050 and reduce greenhouse gas emissions by two thirds.
 We talk the talk with sustainable energy and electric cars – let’s walk the walk with diet!